The Three-Layer Model

 Rune balanceThis person is a memberBitcoin consensusToken accidentally sent → membership lost

-L2 contractProcessing delegate executes logicBitcoin consensus + ZK mathL2 down → redeploy on another L2
+L2 process instanceProcessing delegate executes logicBitcoin consensus + ZK mathL2 down → create instances on another L2

 L2 batch proofEvery state transition was correctBitcoin consensus + ZK mathProof missing → state unverifiable until next batch

 The Bitcoin key is the single root of authority.
-L2 contracts are replaceable processing delegates.
-Losing an L2 is graceful — redeploy elsewhere.
+L2 process instances are replaceable processing delegates.
+Losing an L2 is graceful — create new instances elsewhere.
 Losing the Bitcoin key is catastrophic — the committee multi-sig is the last resort.